noiseArch/yukigo-demo-web/yukigo/README.md

 # ❄️ Yukigo (WIP)

-> A universal, multi-language, multi-paradigm code analyzer highly inspired in [mulang](https://github.com/mumuki/mulang)
+A universal, multi-language, multi-paradigm code analyzer highly inspired in [mulang](https://github.com/mumuki/mulang)

+> [!WARNING]
+> This project is still in a "work in progress" state.
+Everything is subject to change :)

 ## Components